The Ultimate Menu Planning Guide

 The following seven-course menu can be easily adapted to a four-course meal by eliminating an appetizer course, the cheese course, and the fruit course.

-To keep the palate fresh for a multi-course meal, notably a formal dinner of five or more courses, do not serve appetizers with preprandial drinks.
-But at a simple meal of four courses or less, a ready palate is not an issue and light hors d'oeuvres or canapés can be offered with cocktails.
+To keep the palate fresh for a multi-course meal (five or more courses), do not serve appetizers with pre-dinner drinks.
+At a meal of four courses or less, hors d'oeuvres or canapés can be offered with cocktails.

-It is said that soup is to dinner what overture is to opera, and the first course at a multi-course meal is light-perhaps a small serving of hot lentil soup, served to stimulate the appetite.
+The first course at a multi-course meal is light - possibly a small serving of hot soup, served to stimulate the appetite.
 At a simple meal, the first course is substantial, such as a small serving of pasta.

-In the world of French cuisine, the second course is known as the releFe} a French word for "litt," an intermediate course served to lift the palate and prepare it for the third course.
+The second course is an intermediate course served to lift the palate and prepare it for the third course.

 Technically, the third course is the entree.
-Years ago when formal dinners were the norm, it was customary to serve three appetizer courses, the last one providing the entree or entrance to the main course.
+Years ago, it was customary to serve three appetizer courses, the last one providing the entree (or entrance) to the main course.

-At a formal dinner, the fourth course is often the main course, a substantial course consisting of a combination of hot cooked foods, such as a roast beef surrounded by seasonal vegetables, a starch, and garnish.
+At a formal dinner, the fourth course is often the main course, consisting of a combination of hot cooked foods, such as a roast beef surrounded by seasonal vegetables, a starch, and garnish.

 Sorbet, essentially a fruited ice, is served to clear the palate at anytime during a meal.
 As the main course is the heaviest course, sorbet is usually presented before, during, or after the main course.